Applications for spring 2018 UPREPs will be accepted until November 10, 2017.

-The English Department is offering five (5) Undergraduate Professional and Research Experience Program (UPREP) projects for fall 2017.
+The English Department is offering five (5) Undergraduate Professional and Research Experience Program (UPREP) projects for spring 2018.

 Students selected will do the following:

 - receive $750

 - serve as a research or project assistant for a faculty member for up to 100 hours

 - submit an evaluation report of his/her experience at the end of the term, or develop an ENGL 485 in conjunction with the project.